Zerschranzer/Linux-ASA-Server-Manager/README.md

 ## 1. Key Features

 - **No Docker Required** – Runs the Windows ASA server on Linux via Proton.
+(Or use the Docker script if you prefer!)
-- **Automatic Dependency Checking** – Installs or warns about missing libraries (e.g., 32-bit libs, Python).
+- **Automatic Dependency Checking** – Installs or warns about missing libraries (e.g., 32-bit libs, Python). (only for non Docker version)
 - **Multi-Instance Management** – Configure and run multiple servers on one machine.
 - **Interactive Menu** – User-friendly text-based UI for setup, instance creation, and day-to-day tasks.
 - **Command-Line Interface** – Ideal for automation (cron jobs, scripts) or remote management.